 Role of the LSL Specialist Mentor

-Mentors are certified LSL Specialist professionals who extend their experience and knowledge to help support and develop potential LSL Specialists during the application process.
-All applicants for the LSL Specialist certification exam must be mentored by a certified LSL Specialist over a 3-5 year period of time to become eligible to take the exam.
+Mentors are certified LSL Specialist professionals who use their experience and knowledge to help support and develop professionals seeking certification during the application process.
+All professionals seeking certification must be mentored by a certified LSL Specialist over the three-to-five-year period of certification.

 The role of the LSL Specialist mentor is to counsel and guide professionals seeking certification to prepare them for the LSL Specialist certification exam and to position them to be effective auditory-verbal practitioners.
 Mentors should review the current eligibility requirements and ensure adherence to the Principles of Certified LSL Specialists for the applicant’s intended designation.
 The mentor will provide structured feedback and guidance to professionals seeking certification upon observations of sessions and classes via the Attachment F-1: Mentor’s Observation Form.
 All mentors must be currently certified as a LSLS Cert.
 AVT or LSLS Cert.
 AVEd.